nginxinc/nginx-openid-connect/README.md

 - **openid_connect_configuration.conf** - this contains the primary configuration for one or more IdPs in `map{}` blocks

   - Modify all of the `map…$oidc_` blocks to match your IdP configuration
-  - Modify the URI defined in `map…$oidc_logout_redirect` to specify an unprotected resource to be displayed after requesting the `/logout` location
+  - Modify the URI defined in `map…$oidc_logout_redirect` to specify an unprotected resource to be displayed after requesting the `/logout` location for customers who has been using R28.
+  - Modify the URI defined in `map…$oidc_logout_redirect_uri` to specify an unprotected resource to be displayed after requesting the `/v2/_logout` location for customers who start using R29 and wants to change from `map…$oidc_logout_redirect` to `map…$oidc_logout_redirect_uri` to use the feature of `OIDC RP-Initiated Logout` which is interact with IdP's `end_session_endpoint`.
   - Set a unique value for `$oidc_hmac_key` to ensure nonce values are unpredictable
   - If NGINX Plus is deployed behind another proxy or load balancer, modify the `map…$redirect_base` and `map…$proto` blocks to define how to obtain the original protocol and port number.

-- **frontend.conf** - this is the reverse proxy configuration
+- **frontend.conf, frontend_backend_sample_v2.conf** - this of reverse proxy configuration

   - Modify the upstream group to match your backend site or app
   - Configure the preferred listen port and [enable SSL/TLS configuration](https://docs.nginx.com/nginx/admin-guide/security-controls/terminating-ssl-http/)
   - Modify the severity level of the `error_log` directive to suit the deployment environment
   - Comment/uncomment the `auth_jwt_key_file` or `auth_jwt_key_request` directives based on whether `$oidc_jwt_keyfile` is a file or URI, respectively

+  > Note:
+  >
+  > - Sample 1. frontend.conf: landing page starts OIDC flow without a login/logout button
+  > - Sample 2. frontend_backend_sample_v2.conf
+  >   - Landing page with `login` button
+  >   - `login` button to start OIDC flow by validating `id token` with the JWK of IdP.
+  >   - Landing page calls the `/userinfo` endpoint to show user information by validating `access token` with the JWK of IdP.
+  >   - `logout` button to close the OIDC session among frontend, NGINX Plus, and IdP.
+  >   - The proxied API authorization by validating `access token` with the JWK of IdP.
+  >     - Use `access token` for most of IdPs such as Amazon Cognito, Auth0, Keycloak, Okta, OneLogin and Ping Identity.
+  >     - Use `session_jwt` for Azure AD as for now.

 - **openid_connect.server_conf** - this is the NGINX configuration for handling the various stages of OpenID Connect authorization code flow